dlops-io/mega-pipeline/generate_text/README.md

 ### Testing your code locally
 * Inside your docker shell make sure you run the following commands:
 * `python cli.py -d` - Should download all the required data from GCS bucket
-* `python cli.py -g` - Should generate text using GPT2 and save it locally
+* `python cli.py -g` - Should generate text using GPT2 or OpenAI API and save it locally
 * `python cli.py -u` - Should upload the generated text to the remote GCS bucket
 * Verify that your uploaded data shows up in the [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/)